Interview by Tony Cho

 Emilia Tikka’s speculative take on the genetic manipulation of ageing takes us to a rustic future, where a couple

 My background is in design, but I`ve always worked on the conceptual and theoretical side of the field.
-As a designer and artist, my aim is to engage with contemporary technologies and phenomena which seem to most radically shape our individual and collective futures.
-Therefore, since I heard from gene-editing and understood how deeply the technology might impact, not only the future of humans but for life itself, I knew that I`d have to engage with the topic.
-The field (gene-editing) needs more interdisciplinary approaches, such as speculative concepts and new storytelling methods to be able to ask the right questions concerning the future.
+As a designer and artist, my aim is to engage with contemporary technologies and phenomena which seem to shape our individual and collective futures most radically.
+Therefore, since I heard about gene-editing and understood how deeply the technology might impact not only the future of humans but of life itself, I knew that I`d have to engage with the topic.
+The field (gene-editing) needs more interdisciplinary approaches, such as speculative concepts and new storytelling methods, to be able to ask the right questions concerning the future.

 ÆON Trajectories of Longevity – is a poetic philosophical-speculative scenario about a possible near-future world where the biological clock can be reversed by genetic reprogramming.
 What was the intellectual process behind the project?